 The committee shall meet at least twice a term and otherwise as required.

 Meetings will be recorded by the clerk or a member of the committee.

 Reporting

-The minutes shall be distributed to all members of the resources committee and a report presented to each Governing Board meeting.
+The minutes shall be distributed to all members of the Business and Compliance Committee and available to all Governors of the Governing Body.